HCaseira/lowder_flutter/README.md

   #   - images/a_dot_ham.jpeg
 ```

-Now open the `main.dart` file from the `lib` folder with your favorite editor and replace the whole content with:
+Open the `main.dart` file from the `lib` folder with your favorite editor and replace the whole content with:

 ```dart
 import 'package:flutter/widgets.dart';